Skip to main content

 Asbestos exposure poses significant health risks

-Asbestos breaks down into smaller fibers as it ages or when it is disturbed, like during a flood.
-Touching or moving it releases the fibers into the air, which can be dangerous for you and your family when inhaled into the lungs.
-Breathing asbestos fibers can cause serious and irreversible health effects that can be fatal.
+Asbestos breaks down into smaller fibres as it ages or when it is disturbed, like during a flood.
+Touching or moving it releases the fibres into the air, which can be dangerous for you and your family when inhaled into the lungs.
+Breathing asbestos fibres can cause serious and irreversible health effects that can be fatal.
 These health effects include asbestosis, lung cancer, mesothelioma (cancer in the lining of the lungs), and restricted breathing due to thickening of lung tissues.
 People who smoke are at even higher risk.

 Even a single exposure to asbestos can lead to serious health effects.
 You will not feel ill right away, because it takes years for these health effects to become apparent.